danielrole/NN-Mathematical-Theory/docs/index.md

 ## Introduction to Neural Network Structure
 One initial approach to this concept is the "Universal Approximation Theorem" proposed by George Cybenko in 1989.
 This theorem proves that the Multilayer Perceptron approaches any continuous function as much as we want without ensuring complete convergence.

-In this first document, we answer the question ¿Why does multilayer perceptron have this structure?
+In this document, we answer the question ¿Why does multilayer perceptron have this structure?
 Exploring the mathematical concept of itself and the significates of activation functions.

 ## Applied Mathematics Seminar, Faculty of Sciences - UNAM (2021-1, 2021-2, 2022-1)
 This project aims to compile the topics seen in the Applied Mathematics Seminars I and II, of the semesters [2021-1](https://web.fciencias.unam.mx/docencia/horarios/detalles/317113) , [2021-2](https://web.fciencias.unam.mx/docencia/horarios/detalles/322338) and [2022-1](https://web.fciencias.unam.mx/docencia/horarios/detalles/332350) Taught by Dr. Miguel Arturo Ballesteros Montero, Head of Department of the Research Institute of Applied Mathematics and systems (IIMAS).